kleinesfilmroellchen/spcasm/doc/src/reference/instructions.md

 ## `DAA`

 The `DAA` instruction provides binary coded decimal (BCD) support together with the `DAS` instruction.
 If the half-carry flag H is set, decimal adjust for addition will add 6 to convert the result back to decimal.
-Note that the H flag is the only required flag to be set correctly for this instruction to work, as opposed to e.g. the Z80 which also requires the normal carry flag.
+This also happens if the lower nibble is greater than 9.
+If the carry flag C is set, decimal adjust for addition will additionally add $60 for adjustment of the upper nibble.
+This also happens if the upper nibble is greater than 9.

+It is not known whether this instruction sets the carry flag in accordance with addition (and whether `DAS` sets the borrow flag in accordance with subtraction). `SingleStepTests` says no, Mesen also says no, Nocash says yes, general logic would imply yes.

 | Operand | Opcode | Total bytes | Cycles | Flags set |
 | ------- | ------ | ----------- | ------ | --------- |